lanl/scico/docs/source/style.rst

             X(e^{j\omega } ) = x(n)e^{ - j\omega n}
        """

-    | Additionally, math can be used inline:
+     Math can also be used inline:

      .. code-block:: python